aler9/dctk/README.md

 * a **library**, that allows the creation of clients capable of interacting with hubs and other clients;
 * a series of **command line utilities** that make use of the library.

 Direct Connect is semi-centralized peer-to-peer system in which peers connect to servers (hubs) and exchange textual messages and files.
 Files are indexed by computing their Tiger Tree Hash (TTH), provided by users through their file list, and searchable on a hub-basis.
-There exist two implementations, the traditional NMDC protocol (NeoModus Direct Connect) and the newer ADC protocol (Advanced Direct Connect).
+There exist two variants, one based on the traditional NMDC protocol (NeoModus Direct Connect) and the other based on the newer ADC protocol (Advanced Direct Connect).

 ## Features